Liam Challoner

 The growth of organic product listings showing in SERPs

-As of writing this, even with a slight dip in recent weeks, SEMrush Sensor suggests that close to 10% of all mobile searches and over 3% of desktop searches in Australia will generate the “popular products” SERP feature, which is referring to the organic product grid.
-I speculate this will only grow, especially with the integration of AI into search results that we are seeing in other markets.
+When I first wrote this article in May 2024, SEMrush Sensor suggested that close to 10% of all mobile searches and over 3% of desktop searches in Australia generated the “popular products” SERP feature, which is referring to the organic product grid.
+I speculated this would only grow, especially with the integration of AI into search results that we’ve seen in most markets.

 SEMrush Sensor screenshot, showing how many search results have an organic product grid for the month of May 2024.

-If your business currently has free listings showing in search results, it is likely you would have seen a bit of a spike in visibility around March 2024, which is where I saw a lot of growth for my clients (note the high CTR these listings can get!)
+If your business currently has free listings showing in search results, it is likely you would have seen some significant increases in visibility around early-mid 2024, which is where I saw a lot of growth for my clients (note the high CTR these listings can get!)

 Google Search Console screenshot of improving organic Merchant Listing performance.